Sirsho1997/Telecom_Customer_Churn_Prediction/README.md

 <img src="https://github.com/Sirsho1997/Telecom_Customer_Churn_Prediction/blob/main/image/telecomoverview.png" />

-- Next let us look at the number of unique values.
+- Next let us count the the number of unique values for each of the columns.

 ```python
 #Finding the number of unique values for each feature